paulg1212/Sylvie-The-Robot/blender/stable/README.md

 ### Cute or creepy?

-You will start to feel a connection to your girl once you've completed your silicone paint job and completed the eye and mouth surgery.
+You will start to feel a connection to your girl once you've completed your silicone paint job and completed the eye and mouth surgery, and this might creep you out in the beginning.

 Maybe don't call her Sylvie unless you really want to, give her a name of your own.
 Be creative.
 Live your dream, not somebody elses!